 - Meat and cheese sandwich with mayo, side of berries, and sports drink

 - Stuffed green pepper with lean meat and brown rice, with a side of fruit salad, and an oatmeal raisin cookie

-Pre-workout snacks needs to offer about 200-300 calories, and provide a moderate amount of both carbohydrates (30-45g) and protein (7-14g), and very little fat.
+Pre-workout snacks need to offer about 200-300 calories and provide a moderate amount of both carbohydrates (30 to 45 grams) and protein (7 to 14 grams) and very little fat.
 Remember pre-workout snacks are easy on the stomach and give quick energy.
-Here are some examples that may work for you.
+Here are some examples of the best foods to eat before a workout may work for you.